Jcooksdev/azure-network-protocols/README.md

 </p>
 <p>
-3. Lastley, we will create a security group called Accountants ans assign permisson and test its access.
-Logining out of client-1 and into DC-1, we'll assgin some user to the accountants security group and log back in as one of the users.
+3. Lastley, we will create a security group called Accountants and assign permisson and test its access.
+Logging out of client-1 and into DC-1, we'll assign some user to the accountant's security group and log back in as one of the users.
 Signing in as one user and testing which access we had assign to it earlier.
 </p>
 <br />